-But to recognise that we’re not to blame is very much a mental health step forward; that the abuse was never about us.
-To understand that we have the power to change how we think, how we feel and act is also another step forward on the road to recovery.
+To recognise that we’re not to blame is very much a mental-health step forward.
+To understand that we have the power to change how we think, how we feel, and act is also another step forward on the road to recovery.

 It is important we begin to recognise how people’s behaviour manifests, because it is through that recognition that we get to see the bigger picture around what we have to deal with.

 It is important to accept what happens, because without it, it will be difficult to move on, but we must also remember that other people’s behaviour, isn’t about us.
 It’s about other people’s inability to see their own worth and how they feel about themselves.
 It’s not about us.

 On our part it is important we understand how they made us feel and don’t make those feelings personal to us.
 Lamenting the past and blaming ourselves for not changing other people’s patterns of behaviour is unhelpful and damaging, and reinforces where we are.